Structural Remediation & Seismic Retrofit

 Seismic Retrofit

 Seismic retrofit is the strengthening of an existing structure to better resist earthquake forces.
+(Our seismic retrofit page covers this topic in full detail; the summary below focuses on how retrofit relates to the broader remediation context.)
 Unlike the remediation work described above, which responds to damage that has already occurred, seismic retrofit addresses vulnerability before an earthquake occurs.

 LA's Mandatory Soft-Story Retrofit Ordinance